How to Increase Your Mortgage Pre-Approval Amount

 Lenders like to see borrowers with a DTI of 43% or below because it demonstrates less of your gross monthly income goes toward paying debt obligations.
 Paying off loans, credit cards, and other forms of debt can immediately lower your DTI ratio and make you look more appealing to lenders, allowing them to extend larger loan amounts.

-If your mortgage pre-approval amount comes back lower than you thought it would, applying for a mortgage pre-approval with another borrower could help.
+If your mortgage pre-approval amount is too low, applying for a mortgage pre-approval with another borrower could help.
 If you have a spouse, partner, trusted friend, or family member who is willing to apply for the mortgage with you, their income and credit score will be considered along with yours, allowing you to get a larger loan amount.

 Of course, this can also have the opposite effect if your cosigner or co-borrower has a low credit score.